Tool List

 LARK_COOKIE=""

-# Trigger prefix for function calls (messages starting with FUNCTION_TRIGGER_FLAG will be parsed by the large model; all messages will be logged to the database, regardless of whether they start with this prefix)
+# Trigger prefix for calling functions (messages starting with FUNCTION_TRIGGER_FLAG will be parsed by the large model; all messages will be recorded in the database regardless of whether they start with this prefix)

 FUNCTION_TRIGGER_FLAG="/run"